 3. Two Letter of Recommendations (One should be from your Head of the Department)

-4. A recent writing sample Please send us your application as one PDF file and we will revert after the deadline by 20 January 2021.
+4. A recent writing sample Please send us your application as one PDF file.